Welcome to Cocoa Beach, Florida, where the waves are high, the rockets are higher, and the fun never stops.

-About one mile south of the Ron Jon Surf Shop, Sidney Fischer Park measures 10-acres and offers guests access to restrooms, pavilions, picnic areas, and showers.
+About one mile south of the Ron Jon Surf Shop, Sidney Fischer Park measures 10 acres and offers guests access to restrooms, pavilions, picnic areas, and showers.

-It costs $15 dollars to park your car at Sidney Fischer and opening hours typically run from sunrise till dusk.
-For more info, please visit Sidney Fisher Park’s official webpage.
+It costs $15 dollars to park your car at Sidney Fischer, and opening hours typically run from sunrise to dusk.

 5. Alan Shepard Park

-This park is in the heart of Cocoa Beach’s touristy area and is just a short walk from major attractions like Ron Jon Surf Shop, the Dinosaur Store, and the Florida Surf Museum.
+This park is in the heart of Cocoa Beach’s touristy area and is just a short walk from major attractions like the Ron Jon Surf Shop, the Dinosaur Store, and the Florida Surf Museum.